leaningtech/labs/sites/browserpod/src/content/docs/12-guides/01-write-files-to-pod.md

 ---
-title: Write files to the pod
+title: Write files to the Pod
-description: How to write text, binary files, and full projects into a pod
+description: How to write text, binary files, and full projects into a Pod
 ---

 This page explains how to write files into the BrowserPod filesystem using the API.
 It covers: